Hip Preservation Program

-At the Hip Preservation Program at Children’s National Hospital, our team of orthopaedic experts is dedicated to meeting the unique needs of children with hip disorders.
+The team of orthopaedic experts in the Hip Preservation Program at Children’s National Hospital is dedicated to meeting the unique needs of children with hip disorders.
 We offer advanced care and treatments, some of which are not widely available, to maximize the potential of your child’s natural hip joint.

 Choosing Children's National for Hip Preservation

-Our program improves joint functioning and quality of life for children with hip disorders.
-We offer a full service program with expertise in treating a broad range of hip conditions, including congenital and developmental disorders.
+Our program improves joint function and quality of life for children with hip disorders.
+We offer a full-service program with expertise in treating a broad range of hip conditions, including congenital and developmental disorders.

 Highlights of our program include:

-- Surgical expertise: Children’s National is the only pediatric program in Washington, D.C., with expertise in advanced surgical hip preservation techniques, such as the Ganz periacetabular osteotomy procedure and surgical hip dislocation.
-In fact, our hip program performs more Ganz procedures than anyone in the Washington, DC area.
-We are the only program performing Ganz procedures on older children (adolescents) and young adults.
+- Surgical expertise: Children’s National is the only pediatric program in Washington, D.C., with expertise in advanced surgical hip preservation techniques, such as the Ganz periacetabular osteotomy procedure and the surgical hip dislocation.
+In fact, our hip program is the only program performing Ganz procedures on older children (adolescents) and young adults.

-- Non-surgical care: We help children maximize their current level of functioning with physical therapy.
+- Non-surgical care: We help children maximize their current level of functioning with physical therapy and other nonoperative treatments.
 Our therapists have a special interest in working with children.
 Learn more about rehabilitation medicine.